Oregon Launches First Statewide Refillable Bottle System In US

 Belmont Station was one of the places Double Mountain customers could always return their refillable beer bottles.
-But now, Morrison said, she can leave that job to the Oregon Beverage Recycling Cooperative.
+But now, Morrison says, she can leave that job to the Oregon Beverage Recycling Cooperative.

 “I think having OBRC in on this is huge," she said.
 "That’s what’s really going to keep it going.”

-At the bottle shop last week, Double Mountain offered free samples of the pale ale and IPA it is now selling in refillable 12-ounce bottles.
+At the bottle shop last week, Double Mountain offered free samples of the pale ale and IPA it's is now selling in refillable 12-ounce bottles.

 Two six-packs from Double Mountain just joined a 500-milliliter bottle of IPA from Astoria-based Buoy Beer as the first of the new refillable bottle options on the shelves.

 Morrison says having beer filling the first batch of refillable bottles is a smart way to sell the concept.

 “It’s kind of like our state drink,” she said.
 “I would like to see Oregon be the trendsetter in this across the country – much like we were with our first bottle deposit.”